Audi SQ7 TFSI new car review

 Unlike the previous SQ7 TDI, this TFSI V8 petrol model doesn't use the brand's mild hybrid engine technology.
 But Audi makes much of this powerplant's efficiency-boosting features, such as a 'cylinder on demand' system.
 This shuts down four of the eight cylinders when possible to improve fuel consumption.
 There's also optimised gas exchange between the turbochargers and chambers for improved combustion.

 But don't get your hopes up with regard to the fuel and CO2 figures.
-Expect a combined cycle fuel figure of around 20mpg and an emissions reading just north of 300g/km.
+Expect a combined cycle fuel figure of up to 23.5mpg and a best emissions reading of just 274g/km.
 For comparison, the pre-2021-era SQ7 TDI V8 diesel managed around 35mpg and CO2 hovering around the 200g/km mark.

 The weight savings, sleeker aerodynamics and extra technology of the second generation Q7 range should help to avoid running costs becoming too horrendous.
 Take the 'predictive efficiency assistant' system for example, which provides extra information in the instrument cluster to help the driver save fuel.
 Plus the redesigned eight-speed tiptronic gearbox is impressively efficient.
 It changes gears extremely quickly and efficiently, and at high speeds allows coasting at idle.